mejiaj/mejiaj/src/pages/colophon.md

 The site has evolved from static HTML to static site generators such as Jekyll, Gatsby, and finally now AstroJS[^1].

 **Site requirements** <br>
-My minimum requirements to selecting a framework.
+My minimum requirements to selecting a framework:

-- [x] Fast
+- Fast
-- [x] Open source
+- Open source
-- [x] Good developer experience
+- Good developer experience
-- [x] Has Markdown and syntax highlighting
+- Has Markdown and syntax highlighting

 Everything is publicly available and hosted on GitHub[^2], so feel free to check it out.